tannerdolby/tannerdolby.com/src/index.md

 ---
 title: Tanner Dolby's Website
 about: I'm a software engineer and mathematician.
-I enjoy building things for the Web that are accessible and performant.
+I enjoy building things for the web that are accessible and performant.
 layout: base.njk
 eleventyExcludeFromCollections: true
 templateEngineOverride: njk, md